Best Over-ear Headphones for Gaming 2026

 Do planar magnetic drivers matter for gaming?

-Yes—planar drivers like the Audeze Maxwell's provide faster transient response and more accurate positional audio than dynamic drivers.
+Yes—planar drivers like the Audeze Maxwell's (#2) provide faster transient response and more accurate positional audio than dynamic drivers.
+However, the Maxwell weighs 490g due to its large planar drivers, so comfort-sensitive users should consider the lighter SteelSeries (#1) for marathon sessions.

 How much latency is acceptable?